dasanor/microbase/ecomm/docs/sources/api/cart.addToCart.md

-# cart.addEntry
+# cart.addToCart

-This method is used to add an Entry to a Cart.
+This method is used to add items to a Cart.

 # Arguments

-This method has the URL https://server/services/cart/v1/cart.addEntry and follows the [MicroBase API calling conventions](../calling-conventions.html).
+This method has the URL https://server/services/cart/v1/cart.addToCart and follows the [MicroBase API calling conventions](../calling-conventions.html).

 Argument | Required | Type | Example | Description